-With the pending changes to the ANSI A92 and CSA B354 estimated to go into effect in late 2017, it is important for you to start preparing your business and your customers now for what will be different.
+With the pending changes to the ANSI A92 and CSA B354 estimated to go into effect in 2018, it is important for you to start preparing your business and your customers now for what will be different.
 We are also preparing for these standards changes, and as we are out in the field talking to businesses like yours, we are getting asked a lot of questions about what’s changing, how it will change and when it will change.

 To make sure we’re sharing all of the information we know about the standards changes at this point, we’ve come up with a list of frequently asked questions and responses to keep you up-to-date.